microsoft/pxt-arcade/docs/hardware/raspberry-pi/cardboard-control-panel/box.md

 For best results, we recommend using a drill bit and a cordless drill.
 You could also use manual cardboard cutting tools but it is hard to achieve a perfect hole cut.

-- [ ] Use a 1" bit to drill the holes for the buttons and joystick stick.
+- [ ] use a 1" bit to drill the holes for the buttons and joystick stick.

 ![](/static/hardware/raspberry-pi/cardboard-control-panel/oneinchdrill.jpg)